RobLoach/compear/README.md

 Usage
 -----

-Generate the PEAR repository and add a Composer package by running:
+Add a Composer snapshot to the PEAR repository by running:

     ./composer.phar update